 Q- What is a pullip?

-A- Pullip is an Asian fashion doll.
-She has a unique mechanism that allows her to look from side and side as well as blink (on newer releases starting with Rei they have “sleep eyes” where the eyes can remain closed).
+A- This is a Pullip, she is an Asian fashion doll.
+She has a unique eye mechanism that allows her to look from side and side as well as blink (on newer releases starting with Rei they have “sleep eyes” where the eyes can remain closed).
 She has a very large head about 1/3 scale on a 1/6 scale body.

 Q- What are the other dolls in the “pullip family”?

 A- The first doll released in the pullip line, other than Pullip herself was Namu her boyfriend.
 Namu had a very angular face and was not very popular so he was discontinued.
 Pullip quickly replaced Namu with her new boyfriend Taeyang.
 Taeyang’s younger sister Dal joined the line soon after.
 Byul was introduced in 2009, she is Dal’s best friend.
 Isul debuted in February of 2011.
 Isul is Pullip’s little brother.
-The newest member of the Pullip family is Yeolume, she is Pullip’s future daughter and unlike the other dolls in the Pullip family has a bendy body rather than an articulated body.
+The newest member of the Pullip family is Yeolume, who was introduced in 2013.
+She is Pullip’s future daughter and unlike the other dolls in the Pullip family has a bendy body with limited articulation rather than an articulated body.
 There are also a number of miniature dolls in the line, there have been two different versions of Little Pullips (old style and a newer redesigned style), Little Dals as well as Angel Pullips and Dals.
 There has now been a single Little Taeyang released as well as a few Little Byuls.

 Q- How often are pullips released?